2010 Top 20

 Youth National Team: No appearances this cycle

-Castillo is a dynamic young attacking midfielder with an exceptional blend of size, speed, technical skill, and relentless work rate, making him equally dangerous with and without the ball.
+Castillo is a dynamic young attacking midfielder with an exceptional blend of size, technical skill, and relentless work rate, making him equally dangerous with and without the ball.
+As he grows into his long frame, I hope he becomes a little more explosive in his first few steps.

 Nationalities: 🇺🇸